A good newspaper, I suppose, is a Nation talking to itself.

 Arthur Miller, 1961.

-A history that stretches back more than 20 years has made the Phnom Penh Post the ‘Newspaper of Record’.
+A history that stretches back 25 years has made the Phnom Penh Post the ‘Newspaper of Record’.

 In fact the Phnom Penh Post is the oldest existing independent newspaper in any language in Cambodia.